ppreeper/email/README.md

 ```

 ## Status

 This library is a work in progress but has been tested against a MS Exchange server and a Postfix server configured with starttls.

-## Issues
-* bcc not functioning as expected
-* testing on exchange did not send messages outside of organization, but postfix worked sending to internal/external recipients